google-marketing-solutions/ads-monitor/README.md

 * (Optional) `custom_callbacks.py` - file with callbacks that might be associated with a particular query.

+> Change `--network=host` to the network that where your Pushgateway instance is running.

 `gaarf_exporter` will push metrics to Pushgateway so they can later be scraped by Prometheus.